pirhooshyaran/persian-digits-localization-using-tensorflow/README.md

 This project focuses on the task of localizing Persian digits.
 The goal is to accurately detect and localize digits within an image.
 The project specifically focuses on the localization of digits 3, 5, and 7 for the sake of simplicity.
 By leveraging machine learning techniques, the project aims to develop a model capable of accurately identifying and bounding the target digits within images.

 ## Dataset and Data Preparation
-The dataset used for this project was prepared for another task and is available in the [GitHub repository](https://github.com/pirhooshyaran/persian-digits-classification-using-LeNet5).
+The dataset used for this project was prepared for another task and is available in this [GitHub repository](https://github.com/pirhooshyaran/persian-digits-classification-using-LeNet5).
 To enhance the dataset and improve the model's performance, each original image was used to create five augmented images.
 The augmentation process involved randomly selecting the center of each of the five images.
 The original images were of size (50, 50), while the augmented images were resized to (100, 100).
 This augmentation step aimed to increase the variability in the dataset and improve the model's ability to generalize.
 You can see the details in `create_images.py` file.

 <p align="left">